puppetlabs/puppet-docs/source/guides/from_source.markdown

 If you skip this step, puppet master may not start correctly, and Puppet may have problems when creating some of its run data directories.

+This is never necessary on Windows, as Windows nodes can't serve as puppet masters.

 Run Puppet
 -----

 To run Puppet from source, you must first `cd` into its source directory and prefix your command with `bundle exec`.
 For example:

-    $ cd /usr/src/puppet
+    $ cd ~/src/puppet
     $ bundle exec puppet resource host localhost
+    $ bundle exec puppet agent --test --server puppet.example.com

-As long as you do that, you can interactively run the main puppet agent, puppet master, and puppet apply commands, as well as any of the additional commands used to manage Puppet.
+The `bundle exec` prefix will let you interactively run the puppet agent, puppet master, and puppet apply commands, as well as any of the additional commands used to manage Puppet.

 For testing purposes, you will usually want to run `puppet master --verbose --no-daemonize --autosign true` to start a temporary puppet master and `puppet agent --test --server <SERVER>` to run agents against it.
 For day-to-day use, you should create an init script for puppet agent (see the examples in the source's `conf/` directory) and use a Rack server like Passenger or Unicorn to run puppet master.

+### Windows Note: User Account Control

+In general, Puppet must be running in an account that is a member of the local Administrators group in order to make changes to the system (e.g., change file ownership, modify `/etc/hosts`, etc.).

+On systems where User Account Control (UAC) is enabled, such as Windows 7 and 2008, Puppet must be running with explicitly elevated privileges. **It will not ask for elevation automatically; you must specifically start your `cmd.exe` terminal window with elevated privileges before running Puppet commands.** See [this blog post (unaffiliated with Puppet Labs)](http://blog.didierstevens.com/2008/05/26/quickpost-restricted-tokens-and-uac/) for more information about UAC.

+### Running Spec Tests

+To run Puppet's spec tests, you can run:

+    $ bundle exec rspec spec

 Periodically Update the Source or Switch Versions